 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

 For many RV owners, the idea of setting up on a prime piece of land sounds like a dream.
-Maybe your vision is of living by a lake, the mountains, or the desert for an indefinite amount of time.
+Maybe you’ve envisioned living by a lake, in the mountains, or the desert for an indefinite amount of time.
 Or perhaps you are looking to save some money on housing.
-Does these sound familiar?
+Do any of these sound familiar?
 I can help you.

 I spent time living in our travel trailer with 5 kids and a dog in a seasonal RV campsite in Massachusetts.
 I learned so much and I’m happy to share everything with you.

-Whatever your reason, the minimalist lifestyle can be closer than you can imagine by planning accordingly and taking with you the correct steps to set up an RV for permanent location use.
+Whatever your reason, the minimalist lifestyle can be closer than you can imagine by planning accordingly and learning the correct steps to set up an RV for permanent location use.

 - Pick your location